Your Guide to Caring for “”Eastern Hemlock”” Trees

 Temperature

-This tree thrives in USDA hardiness zones 3 to 7, making it suitable for a wide range of climates.
-Eastern Hemlocks prefer cool, moist conditions and can suffer in extreme heat or drought.
+This tree flourishes in USDA hardiness zones 3 to 7.
+Eastern Hemlocks prefer cool, moist conditions and can struggle in extreme heat or drought.
+Ideal temperatures range from 60°F to 75°F.

 Soil Requirements

 Eastern Hemlocks prefer well-drained, acidic soils rich in organic matter.
-A pH level between 5.0 and 6.5 is ideal.
-To improve soil quality, consider incorporating compost or well-rotted leaf litter.
+The ideal pH level is between 5.0 and 6.5.
+To enhance soil quality, mix in compost or well-rotted leaf litter.
+Avoid heavy clay soils that retain water, as this can lead to root rot.

 Watering